ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This tool compares two text-based files and shows exactly what changed between them.
-You can upload or drag and drop two files, or select them from your system.
-The tool reads the content, runs a line-based diff, and displays additions, deletions, and unchanged lines in a single, scrollable view.
+This free file comparison tool compares two text-based files and shows exactly what changed between them.
+Use it to compare two files online free: upload or drag and drop two files, or select them from your system.
+The tool reads the content, runs a line-based diff, and displays additions, deletions, and unchanged lines in a single, scrollable side-by-side view.
 A summary bar highlights how many lines were added, removed, and modified.

 The problem this tool solves is understanding how two versions of a file differ.
 Doing this by eye is slow and error prone, especially for long files.
 Traditional diff tools can be hard to read for non-experts, or they require local setup.
-This tool runs in the browser, is simple to use, and includes extras like ignoring whitespace-only changes, copying or downloading the diff as text, and an optional AI-powered summary that explains the changes in natural language.
+This tool lets you compare files online for free and runs in the browser, is simple to use, and includes extras like ignoring whitespace-only changes, copying or downloading the diff as text, and an optional AI-powered summary that explains the changes in natural language.

-The tool is aimed at developers, technical writers, reviewers, and anyone who edits text or code.
+The tool is aimed at developers, technical writers, reviewers, and anyone who needs to compare text files online or edit text or code.
 Beginners can use the default settings to quickly see changes.
 More technical users can tune the comparison behaviour and take the generated diff into their own tools or workflows.
 The interface is designed to be clear even if you are new to diff concepts.

 When you modify a file, you often want to know exactly what changed.
 A diff is a representation of those changes.
 It usually marks lines that are added in one version, lines that are removed, and lines that stayed the same.
 By scanning a diff, you can quickly see which parts of a file were edited and how large the change is.
+A free online file comparison tool like this one makes that scan easy.
 A related operation involves viewing JSON differences as part of a similar workflow.

 This tool uses a line-by-line diff algorithm.
 It compares the text from each file as a sequence of lines and finds the smallest set of additions and deletions that transform one version into the other.
 Lines that appear only in the new file are tagged as added.
 Lines that appear only in the old file are tagged as removed.
 Unchanged lines are kept as context.
 The result is a sequence of "parts" that record whether a block is added, removed, or unchanged.